-A SIP has been prepared by the Trustee of the Scheme in compliance with the requirements of Section 35 of the Pensions Act 1995.
-The SIP is reviewed at least annually, and, during the Scheme year, updated SIPs were adopted in June 2021 and December 2021.
+The Trustee has prepared a SIP in compliance with the requirements of Section 35 of the Pensions Act 1995.
+The SIP sets out the Scheme's investment strategy, including investment objects and investment policies.
+Further detail on these policies and how they are implemented can be found in the implementation statement on pages 16 to 27.
+The SIP is reviewed at least annually, and during the Scheme year, an updated SIP was adopted in March 2023.
 A copy of the latest version of the SIP is available on the Scheme documents page of the member website.
 In relation to the SIP:

-- BlackRock will regularly attend IC meetings to discuss performance, portfolio activity and wider issues.
+- BlackRock will regularly attend IC meetings to discuss performance, portfolio activity, and wider issues.
 The Investment Advisor will be asked to assist the Trustee's Executive, BAPSL, in monitoring BlackRock.
-The Trustee will monitor BlackRock's performance over different time horizons against their performance objectives but will focus on the long-term. - The Trustee expects BlackRock to, where possible, integrate financially material Environmental, Social and Governance (ESG) considerations into the investment decision-making processes at a portfolio level, at asset level, across all asset classes and at all stages throughout the entire investment life-cycle including in the selection, retention and realisation of investments. - The Trustee does not currently take into account the views of members and beneficiaries in respect of non-financial matters, including environmental and social issues. - The Trustee expects BlackRock to, where consistent with the Trustee's fiduciary duties and applicable to the Scheme's investment strategies, actively engage and use voting and other rights attached to the Scheme's investments to drive up ESG standards in the organisations in which the Scheme is invested. - The Trustee requires BlackRock to engage with investee companies and other relevant stakeholders, using a variety of means including collaboration with other investors, to protect or enhance the value of the Scheme's assets including over the medium to long term. - In exercising the voting and other rights attached to the Scheme's investments, BlackRock will act according to its policy on proxy voting and shareholder engagement. - The Trustee monitors portfolio turnover and turnover costs on an annual basis through reporting from BlackRock.
+The Trustee will monitor BlackRock's performance over different time horizons against their performance objectives but will focus on the long-term. - The Trustee expects BlackRock to, where possible, integrate financially material Environmental, Social, and Governance (ESG) considerations into the investment decision-making processes at a portfolio level, at asset level, across all asset classes, and at all stages throughout the entire investment life-cycle including in the selection, retention, and realisation of investments. - The Trustee does not currently take into account the views of members and beneficiaries in respect of non-financial matters, including environmental and social issues. - The Trustee expects BlackRock to, where consistent with the Trustee's fiduciary duties and applicable to the Scheme's investment strategies, actively engage and use voting and other rights attached to the Scheme's investments to drive up ESG standards in the organisations in which the Scheme is invested. - The Trustee requires BlackRock to engage with investee companies and other relevant stakeholders, using a variety of means including collaboration with other investors, to protect or enhance the value of the Scheme's assets including over the medium to long term. - In exercising the voting and other rights attached to the Scheme's investments, BlackRock will act according to its policy on proxy voting and shareholder engagement. - The Trustee monitors portfolio turnover and turnover costs on an annual basis through reporting from BlackRock.
 This includes looking at the level of turnover and the associated costs in absolute terms and relative to various comparators.